 sudo apt-get install mysql-server

 When running 'sudo mysql_secure_installation', answer 'Y' to 'Remove anonymous users?'

 By default, a MySQL installation has an anonymous user, allowing anyone

 to log into MySQL without having to have a user account created for

 them.
 This is intended only for testing, and to make the installation

 go a bit smoother.
 You should remove them before moving into a

 Now you can proceed with installing Aegir below.

-To install aegir, frontend and backend, use the following command:
+To install Aegir version 2, frontend and backend, use the following command:

-2.x note: to install the development version of Aegir, use
+1.x note: to install Aegir version 1, use

 If apt-get reports that the aegir packages have unmet dependencies, then make sure that you have installed Drush (as explained above).
 On a debian system, you can force the install of Drush from the squeeze-backports repository: